Killinskillz69/Nineteen69-paystring.crypto.com-/JSON-RPC.md

 ##### Parameters

-1. `DATA`, 32 Bytes - hash of a block
+1. `DATA`, 32 Bytes - hash of a block.

 ```js
 params: [